enzo-project/enzo-e/doc/source/user/problem_method.rst

 "staling rate".
 We define a "stale" value as a value that needs to be refreshed.
-"Stale depth" indicates the number of field entries, starting from the outermost field values on a block, that the region including "stale" values extends over.
+"Stale depth" indicates the number of field entries, starting from the outermost field values on a block, that the region encompassing "stale" values extends over.
 Every time quantities are updated over a (partial/full) timestep, the stale depth increases.
 We define the amount by which it increases as the "staling rate" (which depends on the choice